LesageYann/Pharango/README.md

 ### Before April 2018

-Use http API to create/modify/remove document and not only use AQL query for this.
+- Use http API to create/modify/remove document and not only use AQL query for this.
-Use http API to create/modify/remove edge and not only use AQL query for this. add graph usage. use query cursor to not load all results in one time. add Travis CI to run test.
+- Use http API to create/modify/remove edge and not only use AQL query for this.
+- Add graph usage.
+- Use query cursor to not load all results in one time.
+- Add Travis CI to run test.

 ### Later
-add install Arango script.
+- Add install Arango script.
-add asynchrone query.
+- Add asynchrone query.
-Use arango shell for local database.
+- Use arango shell for local database.